casdu/casdu-roam/README.md

 # casdu-brain

-I am trying to combine my brian with casdu. :)
+I am trying to connect my brain with casdu. :)